bikeindex/bike_index/app/views/documentation/api_v3/_info_header.markdown

 The Bike Index uses OAuth2. <a href="#applications_list" class="scroll-link">Create an application</a> and use an access token for any requests that need authorization.

 Endpoints with Red Stars (<span class="accstr">*</span>) require an access token to use.

+There is increased rate limiting for non-authenticated requests - including an access token in all requests (even when not required) is a good idea.

 <!-- <img alt="example of a protected endpoint" src="updated/documentation/protected_endpoint.png" class="protected-endpoint-img"> -->